White Water Rafting in Golden BC – FAQs

-Do I need experience to come rafting?
+Do I need experience to come white water rafting?

 No, you don’t - many of our rafters are first timers.
 Our guides provide thorough instructions prior to every trip.
 They go through procedures and safety demonstrations so everyone is clear on what to expect.